-No need for travel agency, Lonely Planet or any other guide book, you'll find here every practical information you need, destination by destination, to plan your trip in thailand step by step by yourself.
-Beaches, paradise islands, temples, historical parks, elephants, food, transports...
+No need for travel agency, Lonely Planet or any other guide book, you'll find here all practical information you need to plan your trip to Thailand by your own, destination by destination, step by step.
+Beaches, paradise islands, temples, historical parks, national parks, elephants sanctuaries, food, transports...

 Depending on the country you are from and how long you stay in Thailand, visa may not be mandatory.
 Here are all the details.

 According to the last health warnings, no vaccination is mandatory to go to Thailand but some are reccommended.
 See the list here.

 The raining season in Thailand lasts several months.
 Here is all you need to know about the climate in Thailand and the best time to go.